Job Schemes and Business Opportunity Schemes

 - You’re told that you or your child can be a model.
-If you are then asked to pay a fee before you ever get a modeling job, or to use a specific photographer for a headshot, it’s probably a scam.
+It sounds exciting, and who wants to tell their son or daughter that they are not pretty enough to model.
+But if you are then asked to pay a fee before you ever get a modeling job, or that you have to use a particular photographer for headshots, it’s probably a scam.

 If you’re looking for a job, two good places to start are California’s Employment Development Department and CalJOBS.
 You can also check with your current or former school’s career services office.
 Some schools will let you look at their job listings even if you are not a current or former student.